kyrem1/kyrem1.github.io/content/musings/vtubers.md

 ## Clipping Channels

 Clippers hold a pivotal role within the VTuber ecosystem, acting as essential conduits between VTubers and potential fans.
 These dedicated individuals spend countless hours sifting through streams, highlighting memorable moments, and making them accessible to a wider audience.
 Their work not only amplifies the reach of VTubers but also serves as a curated introduction for newcomers to the community.
 The magic of clipping channels lies in their ability to distill hours of content into bite-sized, easily digestible pieces that capture the essence, humor, and talent of VTubers.
 This not only helps in breaking down language barriers but also showcases the diverse talents and personalities within the VTuber community.
+Here are two of my favorite clipping channels.

+* [Sakasandayo](https://www.youtube.com/@Sakasandayo), a Fauna clipper with consistent high quality, subtle editing to shave the the immense runtime of original Fauna VODs.
+*  [Low Effort Clips](https://www.youtube.com/c/LowEffortClips), a dedicated Phase Connect clipper and one of the most beloved clippers in the community.

 ## Kayfabe